-The synagogue also serves as a place of worship for the thousands of Jewish visitors to Chicago from all parts of the world who stay in the downtown area.
-Many of those who attend professional or trade association conventions and meetings held in Chicago, make worship at the Loop Synagogue a regular part of their visit.
+The synagogue also serves the many Jewish visitors who come to Chicago from all parts of the world.
 Over the years, distinguished leaders of Jewish communities in the United States, Europe and Israel, have worshiped at this Synagogue while in Chicago.

 In recent years, the construction of high-rise apartment buildings in and near the Loop has provided a residential population for whom the Loop Synagogue is the major religious affiliation.
-For these families, the Synagogue provides the customary services and facilities of any local congregation.
+For these families, the Synagogue provides the services and facilities of any local congregation.

-Throughout the year, the Synagogue conducts wide-ranging educational programming.
-On a year round basis, there are daily mid-day Bible study classes and Saturday afternoon Torah study sessions.
-On the first Thursday of the month, there is a lunch and learn with Rabbi Stanley Kroll or a visiting Rabbi.
+Throughout the year, there are daily Bible study classes, and on the first Thursday of the month there is a lunch and learn program.
 There is a modest charge for the lunch and reservations have to be made a day in advance with the Synagogue office.

 The Chicago Loop Synagogue is also an architectural marvel.
 Among other features, it contains the magnificent Abraham Rattner stained glass artwork which takes up almost the entire Eastern facade of the Synagogue, Rattner lithographs in the Bet Midrash and the entry to the Social Hall and the Hands of Peace by Henri Azaz, which crowns the entrance to the Synagogue.